Career growth strategies: a research-backed framework for every stage

 Career growth strategies for remote workers, flat organizations, and workforce re-entry follow the same four-dimension framework but require adjusted tactics for visibility and positioning.

 The four career stages above apply across most professional contexts.
-But three common situations — remote work, flat organizations, and workforce re-entry — create specific bottlenecks in the Career Growth Compass that require targeted adjustments.
+But three common situations create specific bottlenecks in the Career Growth Compass that require targeted adjustments: remote work, flat organizations, and workforce re-entry.

 Remote workers and visibility gaps

 Remote work creates a specific bottleneck: visibility.
-A randomized controlled trial by Stanford economist Nick Bloom and colleagues found that remote workers’ promotion rates dropped by approximately half compared to in-office peers, even when performance metrics were equivalent [11].
-The gap stems from proximity bias – managers unconsciously notice in-office contributions more readily, regardless of output quality.
+The randomized controlled trial by Stanford economist Nick Bloom and colleagues, published in The Quarterly Journal of Economics in 2015, found that remote workers’ promotion rates dropped by approximately half compared to in-office peers, even when performance metrics were equivalent [11].
+The gap stems from proximity bias: managers unconsciously notice in-office contributions more readily, regardless of output quality.

 Flat organizations and redefining growth